mbareford/Xilinx-VNx-pipeline-benchmark/README.md

 # Xilinx-VNx-pipeline-benchmark
-A benchmark measuring the throughput of an FPGA pipeline.
+A benchmark for measuring the throughput of an FPGA pipeline.